xdmushui/partner-center-sdk/develop/create-indirect-reseller-in-sandbox.md

 ## Sandbox Indirect Provider – Create Sandbox Indirect Reseller

-This is a Sandbox only feature that allows Sandbox Indirect Providers an ability to create Sandbox Indirect Resellers.
+This is a Sandbox-only feature that allows Sandbox Indirect Providers an ability to create Sandbox Indirect Resellers.

 1. Limit of five Sandbox Indirect Resellers allowed per Sandbox Indirect Provider
 2. Sandbox Indirect Providers can create customers with `associatedPartnerId` of Sandbox Indirect Reseller
-3. Enter the [MPN](https://docs.microsoft.com/partner-center/mpn-create-a-partner-center-account) ID of a specific region while creating a Sandbox Indirect Reseller.
+3. Enter the [MPN](/partner-center/mpn-create-a-partner-center-account) ID of a specific region while creating a Sandbox Indirect Reseller.
 Multiple Sandbox Indirect Resellers can be created with the same Sandbox MPN ID.
 4. Only 75 customers are allowed per Sandbox Indirect Provider

 ## Sandbox Indirect Provider – Delete Sandbox Indirect Reseller